 Location, Location, Location - Even if you have to pay a little more, I highly recommend your U.S base be located in an area attractive to potential temporary renters and young professionals.

 If you are living much more economically six months a year, the money you say may enable you to bump up your standard of living.
 Small luxury apartments or condos in hip downtown areas attract young, affluent professionals who are the perfect candidates.
 University areas attract graduate students and professors.

 The smaller the place in an urban area, the easier it is to rent.
 My one bedroom sublets far more easily than my neighbor's two-bedroom in the same building.
 Your city may be different so do your research before deciding to move.

 Know your lease agreement.
 While I would never suggest doing anything illegal, a certain grey area exists when you consider the term “sublet.” luxury apartments probably won't prohibit your asking a friend to watch over your place during a long-term absence.
 For that reason, put the word out to your Facebook friends and social networks.

 Apartments understandably may ask for information on anyone who will be staying in your apartment for extended periods, maybe more than two weeks.

-Your guest/lessee may need to fill out an application just like you did when you signed your lease.
-You might have to pay a modest processing fee, which you will ask your sub-lessee to cover.
+Your guest/lessee should fill out an application just like you did when you signed your lease.
+You might have to pay a modest processing fee which you will ask your sub-lessee to cover.
 The application on file protects you as well if something goes wrong.
 You have an application with their signature.
 Something in writing, as simple as an e-mail confirming the dates you've agreed to is a good idea as well.